satish125/18f-agile-bpa/installation.md

 #### 7. If restart is successful, then open the browser and enter "localhost" (without quotes).

 ##Additional Steps (Not included in http://forum.wampserver.com/read.php?2,32986)
+#### 1. Uncomment the line “LoadModule rewrite_module modules/mod_rewrite.so” by removing the “#”.
-#### 1. If the error depicted below occurs during Step 5 above, uncomment the line: LoadModule socache_shmcb_module modules/mod_socache_memcache.so in httpd.conf.
+#### 2. If the error depicted below occurs during Step 5 above, uncomment the line: LoadModule socache_shmcb_module modules/mod_socache_memcache.so in httpd.conf.
 ![WAMP alt text](/docs/images/wamp_syntax_error.jpg)

-#### 2. It is also recommended that the webserver redirects any HTTP requests to HTTPS or that port 80 is disabled to prevent unsecured access.
+#### 3. It is also recommended that the webserver redirects any HTTP requests to HTTPS or that port 80 is disabled to prevent unsecured access.

 ## MySQL Workbench (Optional)
 #### The WAMP installation includes the MySQL console but MySQL Workbench is a user-friendly application that aids in development.
 Use the following steps to install the application if preferred over using the MySQL console.